duncanbradley/thesis/related_work.md

 Sentence on why relative difference has been so widely studied.
 Sentence on why it’s particularly important for risk perception

 Sentence on the benefits of studying impressions as well as value extractions.
 This is a hangover from Cleveland and McGill.
 See Stone et al. (2015)

+Gagnon (2018) suggests that the bottom third of line charts should be left blank, in order to indicate that the lowest value is not zero.
+This is not empicircally verified.

+People have difficulty with other scale manipulations e.g. log-scales (Romano et al., 2020) and inverted scales (Woodin et al., 2021)

 Early studies - one sentence each (use citations of these in later work):
 Cleveland et al. (1982)